Bouteilles à gaz — Bouteilles à gaz en acier sans soudure — Gas cylinders Periodic inspection and testing

 compatible for hydrogen service, i.e., themum tensile strength and internal surface condition.
 Cylinders by ISO 13769 are stamped “H.”

-All other cylinders shall be withdrawn from hydrogen service, and their suitability for their new, intended service checked (see ISO 11621).
+All other cylinders shall be withdrawn from hydrogen service and checked for suitability for their new, intended service (see ISO 11621).

 6 Depressurization and de-valving procedures